bitwarden/contributing-docs/docs/architecture/sdk/index.md

 ### `bitwarden-core` crate

 The `bitwarden-core` crate contains the underlying functionality of the SDK.
 This includes a `Client` struct.
-Other crates in the SDK depend on `bitwarden-core` and provides extensions to the `Client` struct to implement specific domains.
+Other crates in the SDK depend on `bitwarden-core` and provide extensions to the `Client` struct to implement specific domains.

 ## Client struct